Pet Admission at BAS During Covid-19

 We understand sometimes circumstances are such that cause people to no longer be able to care for a pet.
 We know that having to surrender a pet is a very difficult decision.
 We are here to assist you with resources to Help you with rehoming your pet.

-In order to provide better customer service and to ensure the best possible outcome for your pet, we are scheduling appointments for owners to surrender their pets.
-This allows us to make sure we have adequate resources and kennel space to intake and process your pet, and we will be able to devote individual time to you and your pet so there is no rushing through the process and no long waits.
-We want what is best for both you and your pet, and we are ready to help you in any way we can.
+Please contact us to schedule an appointment to bring stray or found pets to the shelter.
+This allows us to make sure we have adequate resources and space to intake and process your pet.
+We will be able to devote individual time to you and the pet so there is no rushing through the process and no long waits.

 A 2015 study done by the ASPCA showed that up to 40% of pet owners surrendering their pets to shelters did not want to do so, they just needed temporary help.
 We are prepared to discuss your needs and help you find solutions.
-If it is determined that the you still need to surrender your pet, we will assist you with scheduling the appointment to do so.
-Pets being surrendered by their owners will not be accepted without an appointment.
+If it is determined that the you cannot keep your pet, we will assist you with resources for rehoming or finding placement thorough our adoption program.

 Q: I don't want to surrender my pet, but I don't have a choice.
 Is there help available for the problem I am having with my pet?

 A: Yes!
 We want to help you keep your pet if possible.
 Keeping pets in their homes is always preferable to the pet being in the shelter.
 Our trained staff can talk with you about your individual circumstances and connect you with available resources, or offer solutions that can make it possible for you to keep your pet in many situations.
 You can also check our Lost & Found pet tips as well as our Pet Help Resources pages for resources and information about solutions to some common issues with pets.

 Q: Why do I need to make an appointment to bring a pet to the Animal Services Center?
 Can't I just drop my pet off anytime you're open?

-Q: What if I found a stray or lost pet?
+Q: What to do if I found a stray or lost pet?